eric-huang7/react-next-casino/README.md

 Repo to hold DevIT's work on casino frontend

 ## Running locally in development mode
-To get started, just clone the repository and run `yarn install && yarn dev`:
+To get started, just clone the repository and run `npm install && npm run dev`:

     git clone git@github.com:coredataeu/casino-devit.git
-    yarn install
+    npm install
-    yarn dev
+    npm run dev

 ## Building and deploying in production
-If you wanted to run this site in production, you should install modules then build the site with `yarn build` and run it with `yarn start`:
+If you wanted to run this site in production, you should install modules then build the site with `npm run build` and run it with `npm run start`:

-    yarn install
+    npm install
-    yarn build
+    npm run build
-    yarn start
+    npm run start

-You should run `yarn build` again any time you make changes to the site.
+You should run `npm run build` again any time you make changes to the site.

 ## Configuring